 If you absolutely cannot stand it, leave it out or substitute oyster sauce which has a similar flavor profile.

-HOW TO MAKE THAI BASIL PORK: STEP BY STEP
+HOW TO MAKE THAI BASIL PORK STIR FRY: STEP BY STEP

 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!